Cofer Black: Al-Qaeda strategy, 1999–2001

-Parallel with these developments, in November–December 1999 Mohamed Atta, Marwan al-Shehhi, Ziad Jarrah, and Nawaf al-Hazmi visited Afghanistan, where they were selected for the "planes operation" that was to become known as 9/11.
-Working with a Malaysian security unit, the CIA watched al-Hazmi and his companion Khalid al-Mihdhar as they attended in January 2000 Al-Qaeda conference in Kuala Lumpur, later determined to be where decisions about the "planes operation" were made.
+Parallel with these developments, in November–December 1999, Mohamed Atta, Marwan al-Shehhi, Ziad Jarrah, and Nawaf al-Hazmi visited Afghanistan, where they were selected for the "planes operation" that was to become known as 9/11.
+Working with a Malaysian security unit, the CIA watched al-Hazmi and his companion Khalid al-Mihdhar as they attended a January 2000 Al Qaeda conference in Kuala Lumpur, later determined to be where decisions about the "planes operation" were made.

-"We surveil them.
-We surveil the guy they're there to meet," Black recalled.
-"Not close enough to hear what they're saying, but we're covering, taking pictures, watching their behavior.
-They're acting kind of spooky.
-They're not using the phone in the apartment.
-They're going around, walking in circles, just like junior spies.
-Going up to phone booths, making a lot of calls.
-It's like, 'Who are these dudes?'"

-According to an internal CIA report on the performance of the agency prior to the 9/11 attacks, Black was criticized for not passing on information to the FBI that al-Hazmi and al-Mihdhar had subsequently entered the United States.
+According to an internal CIA report on the performance of the agency prior to the 9/11 attacks, Black was criticized for not informing the FBI that al-Hazmi and al-Mihdhar had subsequently entered the United States.
 In addition, the 9/11 Commission found that while Black testified before Congress's Joint Inquiry into 9/11 that the FBI had access to information on the two hijackers, the 9/11 Commission found no such evidence of this.

-The CIA increasingly concentrated its diminished resources on counter-terrorism, so that resources for this particular activity increased sharply.
-At least some of the Plan's more modest aspirations were translated into action.
-Intelligence collection efforts on bin Laden and al-Qaeda increased significantly from 1999.
+The CIA increasingly concentrated its resources on counter-terrorism, so that resources for this particular activity increased sharply.
+Some of the Plan's more modest aspirations were translated into action.
+Intelligence collection efforts on bin Laden and Al Qaeda increased significantly from 1999.
 "By 9/11," said Tenet, "a map would show that these collection programs and human [reporting] networks were in place in such numbers as to nearly cover Afghanistan."